sizovns/terraform_lern/README.md

 Some of resources will conflict by name thats why we should use special variable in it - `${terraform.workspace}`

+## lesson-31

+Custom provider (eg domino pizza)

+1. To use custom provider needs to download it to your local machine or register it to the hashicorp
+2. Give `+x` permissions to this custom provider file
+3. Create directory for this custom provider `~/.terraform.d/plugins/dominos.com/myorg/dominos/1.0/linux_amd64/`
+4. Move provider to custom provider dir
+5. Add terraform required providers with source and version

 ## Useful links

 How to lern more